RGBCube/site/site/blog/2024-04-15-nix-iceberg.md

 The
 [`accept-flake-config`](https://nix.dev/manual/nix/2.29/command-ref/conf-file#conf-accept-flake-config)
-Nix configuration variable or `--accept-flake-config` flag in Nix commands allows Nix to unconditionally accept flake `nixConfig`'s.
+Nix configuration variable or `--option accept-flake-config true` flag in Nix commands allows Nix to unconditionally accept flake `nixConfig`'s.

 This is dangerous, because this can enable `builtins.importNative` by enabling the